jwuensche/scionlab-scripts/docs/testbeds/virtual-wall.md

 To access a running machine, right-click on the node in the topology viewer and select `Open SSH terminal`.
 If this is not working, select `Show Node Info` and copy the contents of the `SSH` field into your terminal.

+!!! warning
+    Please note that when using this method you **must** have access to IPv6 addresses, as the VirtualWall servers are only accessible over IPv6.
+Alternatively, you can use an IPv4 proxy to access the nodes by setting it in the jFed preferences.
+See the [jFed documentation](https://doc.fed4fire.eu/firstexperiment.html) for details.

 ![jFed Node Info](../img/jfed10.png)

 If you would like to access the machines over one of the external links to GTS or Grid5000, ssh on the machines with the `scionlab` user and the IP addresses provided in the [ScionLab Topology Overview](https://fin-ger.github.io/scionlab-fed4fire-topology/).
 The authentication is based on your public SSH key.
 If you don't have access to the machines but believe you should be able to access them, contact the ScionLab administrators.